anogbidor/ecom-dashboard/README.md

 * Add sale form with auto-calculated total based on product price and quantity
 * Inventory updates automatically when sale is recorded
 * Toast notifications, animations, and error handling for better UX
+* Dynamic dropdown of inventory products for sale
+* Real-time form validation and feedback using react-hot-toast

 ---